groupon/greenscreen/README.md

 For OS X, you can find your local IP in System Preferences > Network, and will generally begin with `192.`

+You may notice your newly created chromecast application will be in the 'Unpublished' state.
+This is expected, and your chromecast's will still be able to get to the app as long as they're registered (which is covered in the following section).

 ### Registering your Chromecasts

 Along with registering your Chromecast Application, you will need to register your Chromecasts.
 This is done through the